Connect with others who understand.

 Diagnosing the Cause of Hemoptysis

 Doctors have several different ways of determining the underlying cause of hemoptysis.
-In some cases, however, distinguishing between different sources of the coughed-up blood can be difficult.
+In some cases, distinguishing between potential sources of the coughed-up blood can be difficult.
 Blood originating from the stomach, for instance, may be mistaken for blood coughed up from the respiratory tract.

 If you start coughing up blood, it is important that you seek immediate medical care.
-Your health care team will be able to determine the cause of your symptoms and work with you to find the best way of managing them.
+Your health care team will determine the cause of your symptoms and work with you to find the best way of managing them.

 Questions Your Doctor May Ask